MarianoGappa/mysqlfill/README.md

 Handy CLI tool to quickly fill up a MySQL table for test purposes.

 ## Status
 Highly experimental for now.
 I will update when ready for general usage.
-I take contributions :)
+I take PRs :)

 ## Usage
 ```